replicatedu/replicatedu_instructor/INTERMEDIATE_MILESTONES.md

 # Introduction

 The key problem I am trying to solve in replicatEdu was having one maintainable and testible code base that could be quickly split into solution and student assignment files.
 This first deliverable attempts to capture some of that workflow.
-This will be an interactive deliverable that will take about 5 to 10 minutes to complete.
+This will be an interactive walkthrough that will take about 5 to 10 minutes to complete.

 My final project will be the development an open modular educational platform focused on capturing reproducible lab, project and research environments I am now calling ReplicatEdu that allows for the development and execution of laboratory, project and research-based portions of computer science classes.
 This platform will have two intended user groups, instructors/teaching assistants and students accomplishing those labs or creating their own research environments.
 This portion covers how classes will be laid out and tested.